- Breast milk provides energy, vitamins, and antibodies that strengthen a child’s immune system, and breastfeeding can

-Deciding when to stop breastfeeding is a highly personal issue.
-You and your child know the best time, nobody else does.
+Deciding when to stop breastfeeding is a very personal issue.
+You and your child know the best time to stop, nobody else does.
 Even though your baby is probably already an expert at eating solids and breast milk is not the primary source of nutrition, it continues to provide energy, vitamins, and antibodies that strengthen your child’s immune system.
 Furthermore, breastfeeding remains a great source of comfort and security.
 Despite the fact that children’s excessive dependence due to breastfeeding has been criticized, research has shown the opposite.
-You may continue breastfeeding to reassure your baby when sick, altered, after a fall or just because you want to keep doing so.
+You may continue breastfeeding to reassure your baby when sick or altered, after a fall, or just because you want to keep doing so.
 The World Health Organization recommends continued breastfeeding along with complementary foods up to two years or beyond.

 Dealing with criticism

-People always seem to have an opinion about everything, breastfeeding during the first year, or even after 6 months is not an exception.
+People always seem to have an opinion about everything; breastfeeding during the first year, or even after 6 months, is not an exception.
 Don’t let criticism affect you.
 Breastfeeding is a natural act full of tenderness and love!
-The best indicator to know that you are right is your own instinct, your partner’s support, but not the views of others.
-Likewise, if you feel that breastfeeding doesn’t affect your child’s social growth or interfere between you and your partner, just keep on breastfeeding.
+The best indicator to know that you are right is your own instinct and your partner’s support, but not the views of others.
+Likewise, if you feel that breastfeeding doesn’t affect your child’s social growth or interfere between you and your partner, just keep on doing it.